SESMG/SESMG/docs/getting_started/how_to_use.rst

 - **output2**: Specifies the bus to which the output of the transformer is forwarded to, if there are several outputs.
 If there is no second output, the fill character "x" must be entered here.
 - **efficiency**: Specifies the efficiency of the first output.
 Values between 0 and 1 are allowed entries.
 - **efficiency2**: Specifies the efficiency of the second output, if there is one.
 Values  between 0 and 1 are entered.
 If there is no second output, the fill character "x" must be entered here.
-- **variable input costs**: Variable costs incurred per kWh of input energy supplied.
+- **variable input costs/(CU/kWh)**: Variable costs incurred per kWh of input energy supplied.
+- **variable output costs/(CU/kWh)**: Variable costs incurred per kWh of output energy supplied.
+- **variable output costs 2/(CU/kWh)**: Variable costs incurred per kWh of output 2 energy supplied.
+- **variable input constraint costs/(CU/kWh)**: Only if considering constraints.
+Variable constraint costs incurred per kWh of input energy supplied referring to the constraint limit set in the "energysystem" sheet.
+- **variable output constraint costs/(CU/kWh)**: Only if considering constraints.
+Variable constraint costs incurred per kWh of output energy supplied referring to the constraint limit set in the "energysystem" sheet.
+- **variable output constraint costs 2/(CU/kWh)**: Only if considering constraints.
+Variable constraint costs incurred per kWh of output 2 energy supplied referring to the constraint limit set in the "energysystem" sheet.
 - **existing capacity/(kW)**: Already installed capacity of the transformer.
+- **min investment capacity/(kW)**: Minimum transformer capacity to be installed.
 - **max investment capacity/(kW)**: Maximum  installable transformer capacity in addition to the previously existing one.
-- **min investment capacity/(kW)**: Minimum transformer capacity to be installed.
 - **periodical costs /(CU/a)**: Costs incurred per kW for investments within the time horizon.
 - **Non-Convex Investment**: Specifies whether the investment capacity should be defined as a mixed-integer variable, i.e. whether the model can decide whether NOTHING OR THE INVESTMENT should be implemented.
 - **Fix Investment Costs /(CU/a)**: Fixed costs of non-convex investments (in addition to the periodic costs)